Battle of the Mediterranean: First actions

 On 10 June 1940, Italy declared war on Britain and France.
 On the following day, Italian bombers attacked Malta on what was to be the first of many raids.
-During this time, the Marine Nationale shelled a number of targets on the northwestern coast of Italy, in particular the port of Genoa.
-When France surrendered on 24 June, the Axis leaders allowed the new Vichy French regime to retain its naval forces.
+France's Marine Nationale shelled a number of targets on the northwestern coast of Italy, in particular the port of Genoa.
+When France surrendered on 24 June, the Axis leaders allowed the new Vichy French government to retain its navy.

-The first clash between the rival fleets—the Battle of Calabria—took place on 9 July, just four weeks after the start of hostilities.
-This was inconclusive, and was followed by a series of small surface actions during the summer, among them the battle of the Espero convoy and the battle of Cape Spada.
+The first clash between the rival fleets in the Battle of Calabria, took place on 9 July, four weeks after the start of hostilities.
+This was inconclusive, and concurrent with a series of small surface actions during the summer, among them being the Battle of the Espero convoy and the Battle of Cape Spada.

 Battle of Taranto

 To reduce the threat posed by the Italian fleet, which was based in the port of Taranto, to convoys sailing to Malta, Admiral Cunningham organised an attack code-named Operation Judgement.
 Fairey Swordfish torpedo bombers from HMS Illustrious attacked the Italian fleet on 11 November 1940 while it was still at anchor.
 This was the first time that an attack such as this had been attempted and it was studied by Japanese naval officers in preparation for the later attack on Pearl Harbor.
 British Fleet Air Arm aircraft badly damaged two Italian battleships and a third was forced to run aground to prevent her sinking, putting half of the Regia Marina's major ships out of action for several months.
 This attack also forced the Italian fleet to move to Italian ports further north so as to be out of range of carrier-based aircraft.
 This reduced the threat of Italian sallies attacking Malta-bound convoys.

 Cunningham's estimate that Italians would be unwilling to risk their remaining heavy units was quickly proven wrong.
 Only five days after Taranto, Inigo Campioni sortied with two battleships, six cruisers and 14 destroyers to disrupt a British aircraft delivery operation to Malta.

-Furthermore, as early as 27 November, the Italian fleet was able to confront the Mediterranean fleet again in the indecisive battle of Spartivento.
+Furthermore, as early as 27 November, the Italian fleet was able to confront the Mediterranean fleet again in the indecisive Battle of Cape Spartivento.
 Two of the three damaged battleships were repaired by mid-1941 and control of the Mediterranean continued to swing back and forth until the Italian armistice in 1943.
 Measured against its primary task of disrupting Axis convoys to Africa, the Taranto attack had little effect.
 In fact, Italian shipping to Libya increased between the months of October 1940 – January 1941 to an average of 49,435 tons per month, up from the 37,204-ton average of the previous four months.
 Moreover, rather than change the balance of power in the central Mediterranean, British naval authorities had "failed to deliver the true knockout blow that would have changed the context within which the rest of the war in the Mediterranean was fought."